Ch3ngK/tp/docs/UserGuide.md

 <panel id="faq-invalid_persons" header="What happens if my manually edited students are invalid?" type="seamless" expanded>

 You will see an error message telling you how many students are invalid once TAA starts running.

+You can fix the invalid student details by editing them in the `preservedSkippedPersons` section of the save file.<br>
+Once these students are valid, TAA will automatically load these students on the next run and clear the `loadWarnings`.

 <box type="warning" light>